 It is an English habitational surname for someone from Cumbria, Lincolnshire, and Northampton shire.
 English actor Kit Harington is a famous bearer of this last name.

 This family name roots back to ancient Britain’s Anglo-Saxon culture.
-Hawk is derived from the Old English name Hafoc, referring to a hawk.
-The surname denotes a person who is wild and hawk-like.
+Hawk is derived from the Old English name Hafoc, referring to a ‘hawk.’
+It denotes a person who is wild and hawk-like, making it a cool surname.

-The son of Hendrik was known as Hendrix.
-This surname of Dutch origin finds its fame with the famous musician Jimi Hendrix.
+Hendrix refers to the ‘son of Hendrik.’
+This patronymic surname finds its roots in the Netherlands and Germany.
+The name also means ‘home-ruler.’
+This surname finds its fame with the famous musician Jimi Hendrix.
 This is a popular last name throughout the Western countries.

 Edmund Hillary was the first man to reach the peak of Mt.
 Everest.
 This surname of Latin-Greek origin means glad, happy, cheerful, or joyous.

-Holmes is a well-known surname from England.
-The Middle English word ‘Holme” denotes an islet.
-The famous fictional detective character Sherlock Holmes made this name popular.
+Holmes is a well-known surname with deep roots in English culture.
+It means ‘an islet’ in Middle English and was used for someone living by an island or a holly tree.
+The famous fictional detective Sherlock Holmes made this surname popular.

 104. Huxley

 This habitational name finds reference in a town in Cheshire, England.
-Huxley is derived from the Old English first name Hucc, hux, or husc, meaning an insult or a taunt.
-The word also means a clearing in the wood as leah means wood.
+Huxley is derived from the Old English first name Hucc, hux, or husc, meaning ‘an insult’ or ‘a taunt.’
+The word also means a ‘clearing in the wood’ as leah means ‘wood.’
+A famous bearer of this surname was English writer and philosopher Aldous Huxley (25).

 105. Irving